-The business unit risk appetite thresholds should be signed off annually at the business unit's credit portfolio meetings and EXCO.
-This includes business unit level approval of the expected earnings volatility before being presented for approval at the portfolio committee.
+The Credit risk appetite thresholds should be signed off annually at the Credit Risk Management Committee and Main Risk Committee.
+This includes Retail and CCIB unit level approval of the expected earnings volatility before being presented for approval at the portfolio committee.
 The committee will approve the overall credit risk profile before it is presented to the RCCC for ultimate approval.